73 °F / 23 °C

-Furthermore, the city of Santiago de Cuba is famous for its traditional dances, and most notably son, from which salsa derives, and guaguanco, accompanied only by percussion music.
-The city is also known for its Carnival, celebrated each July, which is the reason why Castro chose the date July 26 to enter into the city undetected and assault Moncada Barracks.
-Traditional conga music is played during Carnival in the streets on pentatonic trumpet, named trompeta china.
+The city is also famous for its traditional dances - most notably son (from which salsa derived) and guaguanco (accompanied only by percussion music).
+The city's annual Carnival (in July) is celebrates the date July 26 when Castro's soldiers entered undetected and assault the Moncada Barracks.
+Traditional conga music is played during the July Carnival in the streets on pentatonic trumpet, named trompeta china.

 There are multiple architectural styles in Santiago de Cuba, from Baroque to neoclassical.
 The wooded parks, steep streets and colonial buildings with large windows and crowded balconies are of special interest.
 The local citadel San Pedro de la Roca is on the UNESCO World Heritage List described as "the most complete, best-preserved example of Spanish-American military architecture, based on Italian and Renaissance design principles".